This post explores the intuition behind the polyphase channelizer. All of the plots are interactive.

 To aid visualization, let us also assume that the signal has a purely real spectrum.
 The intuition developed in this case can later be generalized to arbitrary waveforms with complex spectra.
 We can now plot the spectrum of the signal on a complex IQ plane:

-Polyphase Components of the Input Signal
+Polyphase Decomposition of the Input Signal

 At first glance, it may seem surprising that the signals are down-sampled without any anti-aliasing filter.
 Intuitively, this should make it impossible to recover the desired signals on each channel, since the spectral content would fold over and overlap.